NAPLAN Preparation

 Year level breakdown

 NAPLAN content expectations differ significantly between year levels.
-A Year 3 student works with whole numbers and basic operations, while a Year 9 student encounters trigonometry and statistical analysis.
+A Year 3 student works with whole numbers and basic operations, while a Year 7 student encounters algebra, proportional reasoning, and multi-step word problems.
 Edvora automatically serves questions at the correct year level, progressively increasing difficulty as the student demonstrates mastery.

 Year 3